Updated: April 2017

 - In 1996, France decided to eliminate its nuclear-armed land-based ballistic missiles.

 - France’s nuclear submarine force consists of 4 Triomphant- class nuclear-powered ballistic missile submarines (SSBNs) known as the FOST (La Force Océanique Stratégique).This fleet forms the backbone of the France’s nuclear deterrence and is responsible for approximately 80 percent of its nuclear arsenal.
 It is based at the Île Longue peninsula, south of Brest in the Brittany region of France.

 - At least one submarine remains out at sea at all times on deterrent patrol while another two remain fully operational and can be rapidly put to sea.
 The fourth submarine, as per the Triomphant-class’ extensive maintenance cycle, will be undergoing overhaul at any given time; as a result, France only maintains three sets of SLBMs and warheads.

 - Beginning in 2010 with the Vigilant, two of the SSBNs have been upgraded to carry the M51.1 missile while the remaining two are to be upgraded with the M51.2 missile.
 All four SSBNs are expected to be upgraded with M51 missiles by 2019.
 The M51.3 is anticipated to be deployed on the Terrible in 2020.

 - In 2013, France was beginning preliminary work for the development of a third generation SSBN to replace the Triomphant-class by 2030.

-- France fields 2 types of SLBMs:
+- France fields the following SLBMs: